-An automatic cost of living adjustment is provided to benefit recipients based on changes in the local region Consumer Price Index (CPI) up to a maximum of 2 percent per year.
-Any increase greater than 2 percent is banked and may be used in years where the CPI is less than 2 percent.
-There is a one-time 7 percent increase at retirement for members hired before August 19, 1975.
+An automatic cost of living adjustment is provided to benefit recipients based on changes in the local region Consumer Price Index (CPI) up to a maximum of 2% per year.
+Any increase greater than 2% is banked and may be used in years where the CPI is less than 2%.
+There is a one-time 7% increase at retirement for members hired before August 19, 1975.
 The Plan also provides disability and death benefits to eligible members and their beneficiaries, respectively.
 For retired members, the death benefit is determined by the retirement benefit option chosen.
 For all other members, the beneficiary is entitled to benefits based on the members years of service or if the death was caused by employment.
 General members are also eligible for survivor benefits which are payable upon a member's death.

 Contributions.
-Participating employers and active members (i.e County), including the Medical Center and the Medical Center's employees, are required by statute to contribute a percentage of covered salary to the Plan.
+Participating employers and active members (i.e. County), including the Medical Center and the Medical Center's employees, are required by statute to contribute a percentage of covered salary to the Plan.
 This requirement is pursuant to Government Code sections 31453.5 and 31454, for participating employers and Government Code sections 31621.6, 31639.25 and 7522.30 for active members.
 The contribution requirements are established and may be amended by the SBCERA Board pursuant to Article 1 of the CERL, which is consistent with the Plan's actuarial funding policy.
 The contribution rates are adopted yearly, based on an annual actuarial valuation, conducted by an independent actuary, that requires actuarial assumptions with regard to mortality, expected future service (including age at entry into the Plan, if applicable and tier), and compensation increases of the members and beneficiaries.
 The combined active member and employer contribution rates are expected to finance the costs of benefits for employees that are allocated during the year, with an additional amount to finance any unfunded accrued liability.
 Participating employers may pay a portion of the active members' contributions through negotiations and bargaining agreements.
-Employer contribution rates for the year ended June 30, 2018 are 22.41 percent for Tier 1 General members and 19.36 percent for Tier 2 General members.
+Employer contribution rates for the year ended June 30, 2020 and 2019 were 25.39% and 25.27%, respectively, for Tier 1 General members, and 22.86% and 22.73%, respectively, for Tier 2 General members.

-The employee contribution rates for the fiscal year ended June 30, 2018 were between 7.90 percent and 14.87 percent for Tier 1 General members and between 8.45 percent for Tier 2 General members.
-For the fiscal year ended June 30, 2017 rates were between 7.89 percent and 14.86 percent for Tier 1 General members and between 7.73 percent and 8.37 percent for Tier 2 General members.
-The Medical Center's proportionate share of the County's contribution to the Plan was \$32,911 and \$31,205 for the years ended June 30, 2018 and 2017.
+The employee contribution rates for the fiscal year ended June 30, 2020, rates ranged between 8.62% and 15.53% for Tier 1 General members and 9.10% for Tier 2 General members.
+For the fiscal year ended June 30, 2019, rates ranged between 8.61% and 15.50% for Tier 1 General members and 9.16% for Tier 2 General members.
+The Medical Center's proportionate share of the County's contribution to the Plan was \$42,632 and \$39,884 for the years ended June 30, 2020 and 2019.